Geeksltd/Programming.Tips/SystemArchitecture.md

 The problem comes from when you think you are adding flexibility whilst in reality making your software practically more rigid and harder to change.

-To understand this better, you need to dive deep into the concept of Change, Predictability and the mind games that come with it.
+To understand this better, you need to dive deep into the concept of `Change`, `Predictability` and the mind games that come with it.

 The desire to predict the future, and preparing for it, is in our DNA.
 It has been vital for our survival.
 We do this in all aspects of our life.
 We are always thinking about the future.
 We have a burning desire to prepare for any foreseeable scenario and keep our options open.
 We feel safe when we cover all the bases.